paycoin-com/blockchain-meta/README.md

 Currency data obtained from public data providers and stored on decentralized storage medium like IPFS from where it can be obtained on demand, from anywhere.

+Data Sources:

 - Real-time crypto to USD exchange rates (obtained via https://www.cryptocompare.com)
 - Real-time crypto to EUR, RUB, AUD, CAD, CHF, CNY, GBP, JPY exchange rates are calculated by converting USD rate to the other currency (via https://exchangeratesapi.io)

-This module uses above mentioned **Data Storage** module to store exchange rate information above to IPFS node, which is also available for public use.
+This module uses above mentioned **Data Storage** module to store the obtained exchange rate information above to an IPFS node, which is also available for public use.

 It essentially enables anyone to get latest crypto to fiat exchange rates (with up-to 3 minute ineterval) as well as lookup historical exchange rates.